smaurice101/maadsbml/docs/source/maadsbmlnotebook.rst

    * - BESTALGOWEIGHTED-ALLSEASON
      - Best weighted algorithm.

-Once you have executed hypertraining - the output will be the pkey (or AlgoKey) use this this AlgoKey to as input into hyperprediction.
+Once you have executed hypertraining - the output will be the AlgoKey (or pkey) use this this AlgoKey to as input into hyperprediction.

 .. code-block::